lokeshmavale/jigyasa/README.md

 </div>

 Elasticsearch is powerful but heavy — 587 MB, 20s cold start, GBs of RAM for basic search.
 Jigyasa runs the **same Lucene engine** without the distributed-systems tax: BM25, HNSW KNN, hybrid RRF, geo filters, and translog in a single embeddable JAR.

+**Most search workloads don't need a cluster.** They need fast, correct search on a single node — and they need it without a week of infra setup.
+If your data fits on one machine, Jigyasa gives you Elasticsearch-grade search at a fraction of the cost, complexity, and latency.
+No shards to tune.
+No coordinating nodes.
+No YAML maze.
+Just `java -jar` and you're searching.

-Deploy it where a full ES cluster is overkill — edge services, embedded search, microservices, or as the search backbone for LLM agent memory.
+Deploy it in edge services, embedded search, microservices, CI pipelines, or as the search backbone for LLM agent memory.

 ## Highlights